Lab 1: Introduction to Software and Remote Sensing Applications

 In future labs you will want to back up your final work onto a USB drive, or cloud based storage like Google Drive or Dropbox.
 The hard drives (including the desktop) on the lab computers will be deleted every 24 hours.
 Be sure to always save and backup your work!

-6. Once ENVI has laucnhed open the first satellite image by navigating to File → Open and navigate to the desktop and locate the Lab_01 folder.
-Find and select the file “Tahoe09082023.dat” and click open.
+Once ENVI has launched open the first satellite image by navigating to File → Open and navigate to the desktop and locate the Lab_01 folder.
+Find and select the file “Klamath05122024.dat” and click open.
 You may need to wait a minute for the image to fully load.
 The below image shows an overview of the ENVI interface.

-8. You now should see the satellite image of Lake Tahoe in your ENVI viewer.
-This image was acquired by the Sentinel-2 satellite on September 8th 2023 and includes both California and Nevada.
+You now should see the satellite image of northern California and southern Oregon in your ENVI viewer.
+This image was acquired by Planet's PlanetScope Dove satellites.
+This image from May 2023 shows the region of the river where the Iron Gate, Copco No. 1, Copco No. 2, and J.C.
+Boyle dams were located.
+This image was taken prior to dam removal.
 Use the navigation tools in the toolbar to explore the image.
 These tools include pan, fly, zoom.
 The Zoom to Full Extent Tool zooms out to show the entire extent of the image in the viewer.
 Watch the video below for an overview of the ENVI navigation tools.

 Image Window Views